 - In-built messenger.

-nTask is gradually developing, and I’m totally positive that with time they will add more customization abilities to their tool, add mobile apps, and make their reporting and planning features better.
+nTask review is a bit hard to write because the tool is gradually developing, and I’m totally positive that with time they will add more customization abilities, add mobile apps, and make their reporting and planning features better.
 If they do it, they might become a serious competitor to more mature tools.

 A great alternative to Scoro (or vice versa, depending on your needs and preferences).
 A great tool for middle and large companies with the following functional range:

 - Budget accounting that allows calculating all expenses for your project, all risks, profitability, and KPIs.

 - Celoxis can track not only time, but also expenses and billing, which is a really strong side of this tool.